English language in the Netherlands: English-language education in the Netherlands

-The official goal is for pupils to learn Received Pronunciation, or the Queen's English.
+The official goal is for pupils to learn Received Pronunciation, or the King's English.
 However, the availability of American-English television, as well as British English television programmes that are freely available without audio dubbing has resulted in Dutch pupils speaking and writing a mix of these major influences.

 Since secondary schools in the Netherlands have different levels of education (preparatory mid-level professional, higher general continued education and pre-university college/preparatory scientific education), a test from the elementary school and the advice of the teacher determines the level that a pupil will attend.

 The first teaches a pupil enough English to have simple conversations.

 The second is focused on achieving the ability to speak formally and in a professional setting.

 The third is focused on understanding the more difficult texts and communicating on a university/scientific level, which is a bit more than a master in English needed for British universities demands but without the proverbs or sayings.